fredlund/sequenceTester/README.md

-Both tests fail since we have specified that the decrement call should unblock the earlier call to await, but the value of the counter after executing decrement will be 2 instead of 1 (which await excepts).
+Both tests fail since we have specified that the decrement call should unblock the earlier call to await, but the value of the counter after executing decrement will be 2 instead of 1 (which await expects).
 The failure report is documented as:

     Tests > test1b() FAILED
     org.opentest4j.AssertionFailedError: the call 3: await(1) is still blocked although it should have been unblocked